spenot09/chewing/README.md

 ```
 cd <DIRECTORY OF REPO>
 ```
-Download the model file from: http://personal.ee.surrey.ac.uk/Personal/S.Hadfield/SCollins/retrained_graph.pb and copy into   the tf_files folder
+Download the model file from: http://personal.ee.surrey.ac.uk/Personal/S.Hadfield/SCollins/retrained_graph.pb and copy it into  the tf_files folder.

 Then simply start the inference with the following command: